mbraceproject/FsPickler/docs/content/benchmarks.md

 # Performance

+THIS PAGE IS OUTDATED:- please see the updated benchmarks page [here](https://github.com/mbraceproject/FsPickler/wiki/.NET-Core-Benchmarks).

 How does FsPickler compare against other .Net serialization libraries in terms of performance?
 In this section we present a few microbenchmarks: we compared FsPickler against [BinaryFormatter](http://msdn.microsoft.com/en-us/library/system.runtime.serialization.formatters.binary.binaryformatter.aspx),